DimaFendrikov/Heart-Disease-Prediction/README.md

 A reproducible end-to-end machine learning workflow for predicting heart disease from tabular clinical features.
 This project focuses on correct data handling (including invalid values), leakage-safe preprocessing with scikit-learn Pipelines, model comparison, and final evaluation.

+## Problem and why this work is useful
+Heart disease prediction is a classic tabular binary classification task: the input is a set of clinical measurements, and the target is whether heart disease is present.
+The main difficulty in this kind of data is often not “choosing a model”, but building an evaluation pipeline that stays correct under real-world data issues.

+This dataset contains values that are physiologically implausible (for example `cholesterol = 0`, `resting bp s = 0`, `oldpeak < 0`).
+If such values are treated as valid numbers, models can learn patterns that are artifacts of data quality rather than clinical signal.
+Another frequent issue in ML case studies is **data leakage**: preprocessing is fit on the full dataset (or outside cross-validation), which inflates metrics and makes results unreliable.

+The practical value of this project is a clean, reproducible workflow that demonstrates:
+- How to detect invalid measurements and handle them consistently;
+- How to compare different data-quality strategies (drop vs impute vs impute+flags) using the same protocol;
+- How to build a leakage-safe `Pipeline` so that all preprocessing is fit only on training folds;
+- How to compare multiple models fairly and then confirm performance on a held-out test set.

+This is an educational ML case study: the goal is to demonstrate correct ML practice on tabular data, not to provide a clinical diagnostic tool.

 ## Dataset
 Source (Kaggle): https://www.kaggle.com/datasets/mexwell/heart-disease-dataset/data